Hypostomus plecostomus

-Hypostomus plecostomus, also known as the suckermouth catfish or the common pleco, is a tropical freshwater fish belonging to the armored catfish family (Loricariidae), named for the longitudinal rows of armor-like scutes that cover the upper parts of the head and body (the lower surface of head and abdomen is naked soft skin).
+Hypostomus plecostomus, also known as the suckermouth catfish or common pleco, is a tropical freshwater fish belonging to the armored catfish family (Loricariidae), named for the longitudinal rows of armor-like scutes that cover the upper parts of the head and body (the lower surface of head and abdomen is naked soft skin).
+They grow up to 50 cm (19.7 in) standard length, and live for 7-8 years in the wild, or 10-15 in captivity.
 Although the name Hypostomus plecostomus is often used to refer to common plecostomus sold in aquarium shops, most are actually members of other genera.

 Suckermouth catfish are of little or no value as a food fish, although they are at least occasionally consumed over their native range.
 A demand exists for them, however, as a bottom cleaner in the aquarium trade.

 Distribution and habitat

 This species' native range is tropical northeastern South America; it naturally occurs in northeastern Brazil, the Guianas, and Trinidad and Tobago.
 Confusingly, the name Hypostomus plecostomus (or Plecostomus plecostomus) has sometimes been incorrectly used for several more-or-less similar loricariid catfishes, both in the popular and scientific literature.
 For example, it has sometimes been suggested that it occurs in southern Central America, but this is an entirely separate species, Hemiancistrus aspidolepis (also known under another synonym, Hypostomus panamensis).

-Some Loricariidae species have been widely introduced to several countries around the world and reported as H. plecostomus.
-It is erroneous, and the concerned species belong to the genus Pterygoplichthys (either P. pardalis, P. disjunctivus, P. anisitsi or P. multiradiatus).
+Some Loricariidae species have been widely introduced to several countries around the world and reported as H. plecostomus, but this is incorrect, and the concerned species belong to the genus Pterygoplichthys (either P. pardalis, P. disjunctivus, P. anisitsi, or P. multiradiatus).
 In the United States, a Pterygoplichthys species has been introduced to some regions in the South, most likely released by aquarists into the local waters.
 For example, they are present in a lake in the neighborhood of Hammock Trace Preserve in Melbourne, Florida.
 In Texas, reproducing populations occur in spring-influenced habitats of the San Antonio River (Bexar County), Comal Springs (Comal County), San Marcos River (Hays County), and San Felipe Creek (Val Verde County), as well as in drainage canals in the Rio Grande Valley and Houston.

 The same identification issues have spread in the literature regarding the invasive catfishes in Taiwan, with H. plecostomus being one of the numerous names used to designate the species: DNA studies showed the alien fishes were actually P. pardalis and P. disjunctivus (that hybridise extensively).

-H. plecostomus prefer to live in water between 72 and 86 degrees Fahrenheit (~22.2 to 30 degrees Celsius), with a pH between 6.5 and 7.5.
+H. plecostomus prefers to live in water between 72 and 86°F (22 to 30°C), with a pH between 6.5 and 7.5.

 Diet

-Hypostomus plecostomus is named for its sucker-like mouth, which allows it to adhere to a surface, as well as to hold and rasp at food.
-This omnivorous species feeds on algae, aquatic plants, and small crustaceans.
+Hypostomus plecostomus is named for its sucker-like mouth, which allows it to adhere to a surface, as well as to hold and rasp at food, including newly hatched and baby golden apple snails and Malaysian trumpet snails.
+This omnivorous species also feeds on algae, aquatic plants, and small crustaceans.